Supporting long-term research

-The goal of the Gulf of Mexico Research Initiative is to improve society’s ability to understand, respond to and mitigate the potential impacts of oil spills to marine and coastal ecosystems.
+The goal of the Gulf of Mexico Research Initiative is to improve society’s ability to understand, respond to and mitigate the potential impacts of oil spills on marine and coastal ecosystems.
 The organization is doing this by engaging the expertise of some of the world’s most respected scientists.
-This research is separate and distinct from the studies conducted in co-operation with federal and state trustees through the Natural Resource Damage Assessment process.
+This research is separate and distinct from the studies conducted in co-operation with federal and state trustees through the natural resource damage assessment process.

 The Gulf of Mexico Research Initiative provides information about active and completed research projects, and lists researchers and institutions funded by the initiative.

 The $500 million in BP funding will cover grant awards and administrative costs.
-As of the end of 2012, the Gulf of Mexico Research Initiative had awarded $184 million in grants as at the end of 2014.
+As at the end of 2013, the Gulf of Mexico Research Initiative had awarded $184 million in grants as at the end of 2014.
 Grant recipients are investigating the fate of oil releases; the ecological and human health aspects of spills; and the development of new tools and technology for future spill response, mitigation and restoration.
 Grant recipients are expected to publish their results in peer-reviewed scientific journals.

 About the Gulf of Mexico Research Initiative